 The Cuban outfielder signed with much fanfare, agreeing to a $3 million amateur bonus with the Athletics in 2016.
 After staying back in Extended Spring Training the first month of 2018, the 19-year-old was assigned to the Midwest League and spent the remainder of last season with Class A Beloit.
 A chiseled physical specimen, Armenteros is wound tight with muscle and whistles a quick bat through the zone.
 It’s an aggressive swing that could produce both average and power if he’s able to tone down his aggression.
 Though he posted an above-average walk rate, Armenteros also struck out at a 34-percent clip n A-Ball last year.
 He’ll turn just 20-years-old in May, giving time to learn the strike zone and get more reps against pro-level off-speed stuff.
 Though he runs well, Armenteros likely winds up a LF in the long-term because of a limited throwing arm.

 (#7) Nick Allen, SS

-Allen landed a well over-slot deal in 2017’s second round, signing a $2 million amateur bonus from a Southern California high school.
+Allen landed a well over-slot deal in 2017’s third round, signing a $2 million amateur bonus from a Southern California high school.
 Known for his speed, plus instincts, and excellent defensive ability at SS, Allen’s bat has yet to catch up to his other tools as a pro.
 He put up a .239/.301/.302 line over a full season in the Midwest League, going 24-for-31 on stolen base attempts.
 He didn’t strike out much, which gives hope there’s more ability to hit for average as he adds strength and gets more reps.
 His plus defense at a premium position could be enough to carry the profile if Allen can do anything at the plate.
 Even if he doesn’t hit enough to play every day, the speed and defense give the floor of a useful bench piece.

 (#10) Jameson Hannah, OF